 Do I need a VAT number?

-Quaderno is a tax software that handles sales tax, VAT, and GST for your online business.
-Quaderno automatically calculates tax, verifies the VAT numbers in B2B sales, sends tax receipts and invoices, and provides instant multi-channel tax reports for sales any country.
+Once registered, Quaderno can also help you comply with the rest of tax laws anywhere in the world.
+Quaderno is a tax compliance software that handles sales tax, VAT, and GST for thousands of businesses.
+It automatically calculates tax, verifies the VAT numbers in B2B sales, sends invoices automatically, and provides instant multi-channel tax reports for sales in any country.